MirelaI/flask_heroku_example/README.md

 13:01:50 web.1   |   * Debugger is active!
 13:01:50 web.1   |   * Debugger PIN: 782-892-076
 ```
 Perfect, Heroku started my app on my local environmnet, and now I am able to access it via: http://0.0.0.0:5000/ or http://localhost:5000/.
 You can see that it gives you a warn that there is not ENV file in our project.
 It's really important to remember that in the ENV file, named `.env` is where the environemnt variables will be defined.
-This .env variables will only be available locally.
+These `.env` variables will only be available locally.

 Create the `.env` file in the root of your repository folder, `your_repo_folder`:
 ```